Iteam1337/Iteam1337.github.io/supreme/commands.md

 Create a simple GraphQL API with TypeScript.
 Includes some setup from `init`, like `prettier`, `husky`, `nvmrc` and `gitignore`.

+#### Flags

+- `--examples` - Generate examples for query, mutation and subscription.
+Example queries are provided in the GraphQL Playground when API is started.

 #### Example

 ```sh